LavaMoat/LavaDome/README.md

 Implements the basic API layer that mediates the communication between the consumer and the protected isolated component.
 The API aspires to allow as much external manipulation of the isolated component as possible without providing actual DOM nodes from within it to anyone - not even the consumer of LavaDome - to maintain the highest security level possible.

 In addition, it takes the responsibility of implementing all necessary security hardening to make `ShadowDom` feature usage truly secure in contrast to its native nature of not being a security feature by default (see [Security](#Security)).

+> Remember: the core package is not to be used for production purposes!

 ### [JavaScript](./packages/javascript) / [React](./packages/react) / etc